Benjamin Bryant (broadcaster): Awards and honors

-In 2022, Bryant received six nominations (the second highest of any individual nominee that year) for the 12th Annual Indie Series Awards, including nominations for "Best Comedy Series" and "Best Supporting Actor - Comedy" nominations for "Aidy Kane (Really Wants You to Love Him)" and "Best Actor - Audio Fiction" for his second season performance as "Gregory Marshall" in "Forever and a Day."
+In 2022, he received six nominations (the second highest of any individual nominee that year) for the 12th Annual Indie Series Awards in 2022, including nominations for "Best Comedy Series" and "Best Supporting Actor - Comedy" nominations for "Aidy Kane (Really Wants You to Love Him)" and "Best Actor - Audio Fiction" for his second season performance as "Gregory Marshall" in "Forever and a Day."
 At the ceremony on April 9, 2022, Bryant and his "Forever and a Day" season two castmates won the awards program's inaugural "Best Ensemble - Audio Fiction" award.
+(Bryant received one previous nomination in 2018 as part of the "Anacostia" producing team.)